+Biomethane reported under fuel pathways associated with projects that break ground after December 31, 2029, injected into the common carrier pipeline, and claimed indirectly under the LCFS program for use as bio-CNG, bio-LNG, or bio-L-CNG in CNG vehicles or as an input to hydrogen production must demonstrate compliance with the following requirements:

+Starting January 1, 2041 for bio-CNG, bio-LNG and bio-L-CNG pathways, and January 1, 2046 for biomethane used as an input to hydrogen production, the entity reporting biomethane must demonstrate that the pipeline or pipelines along the delivery path physically flow from the initial injection point toward the fuel dispensing facility at least 50 percent of the time on an annual basis.
+Entities may report natural gas as RNG within only a three-quarter time span.
+If a quantity of RNG (and all associated environmental attributes, including a beneficial CI) is pipeline-injected in the first calendar quarter, the quantity claimed for LCFS reporting must be matched to natural gas sold in California as RNG no later than the end of the third calendar quarter.
+After that period is over, any unmatched RNG quantities expire for the purpose of LCFS reporting.

-To substantiate RNG quantities injected into the pipeline for dispensing as bio-CNG, bio-LNG, or bio-L-CNG or as an input to hydrogen production, the pathway application and subsequent Annual Fuel Pathway Reports must include the following documents linking the environmental attributes of RNG (in MMBtu or Therms) with corresponding quantities of natural gas withdrawn: unredacted monthly invoices showing the quantities of RNG (in MMBtu) sourced and the contracted price per unit; and the unredacted contract by which the fuel pathway holder obtained the environmental attributes.
+To substantiate RNG quantities injected into the pipeline for dispensing as bio-CNG, bio-LNG, or bio-L-CNG or as an input to hydrogen production, the pathway application and subsequent Annual Fuel Pathway Reports must include the following documents linking the environmental attributes of RNG (in MMBtu or Therms) with corresponding quantities of natural gas withdrawn:

+Unredacted monthly invoices showing the quantities of RNG (in MMBtu) sourced and the contracted price per unit;

+Unredacted contract by which the fuel pathway holder obtained the environmental attributes.

+Starting January 1, 2041 for bio-CNG, bio-LNG and bio-L-CNG pathways, and January 1, 2046 for biomethane used as an input to hydrogen production, to substantiate RNG quantities injected into the pipeline for dispensing as bio-CNG, bio-LNG, or bio-L-CNG under fuel pathways associated with projects that break ground after December 31, 2029, the pathway application and subsequent Annual Fuel Pathway Reports must include the documents required by section 95488.8(i)(2)(C) as well as the following documents.

+Monthly pipeline nomination reports for each pipeline along the delivery path.

 Attestations Regarding Environmental Attributes.

 Upstream Attestations.
-An entity reporting any RNG as a transportation fuel in LRT-CBTS, and a fuel pathway holder using biogas or biomethane as feedstock or process energy, must obtain and keep attestations from each upstream party collectively demonstrating that (a) the entity claiming the environmental attributes has the exclusive right to claim environmental attributes associated with the sale or use of the biogas or biomethane, and (b) the environmental attributes have not been used or claimed in any other program or jurisdictions with the exception of the federal RFS, and the market-based compliance mechanism set forth in title 17, California Code of Regulations Chapter 1, Subchapter 10, article 5 (commencing with section 95800).
-The attestations must be made available to the Executive Officer or a verifier upon request.
+An entity reporting any RNG as a transportation fuel in LRT-CBTS, and a fuel pathway holder using biogas or biomethane as feedstock or process energy, must obtain and keep attestations from each upstream party collectively demonstrating that (a) the entity claiming the environmental attributes has the exclusive right to claim environmental attributes associated with the sale or use of the biogas or biomethane, and (b) no entity has been issued credits based on the environmental attributes in any other voluntary or mandatory program with the exception of the federal RFS, and the market-based compliance mechanism set forth in title 17, California Code of Regulations Chapter 1, Subchapter 10, article 5 (commencing with section 95800).
+The upstream parties must maintain the attestations.
+The reporting entities’ and the upstream parties’ attestations must be made available to the Executive Officer or a verifier upon request.
 The inability to promptly produce the attestations constitutes ground for credit invalidation pursuant to section 95495.